This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 How Long Does Paint Take to Dry on Wood?

 Decreasing the ambient temperature of your workspace will allow the paint to dry faster both on the surface and on the interior of the wood.
-Using a thinner paint like latex paint will ensure that the paint dries much quicker, but the finish will be less durable and more susceptible to exterior forces.
+Using a thinner paint like latex paint rather than an oil-based spray paint will ensure that the paint dries much quicker, but the finish will be less durable and more susceptible to exterior forces.
+Additionally, you can achieve a faster drying time if you apply thin coats of paint, and use a hairdryer to dry each layer.

 As we mentioned previously, the humidity will also affect the time your spray paint takes to dry, so working indoors is recommended if you happen to live in a humid area.